CodeYourFuture/syllabus-archive/_book/lesson-template.md

-# JavaScript Core 1
+# [Class name]
 ** What we will learn today?**
-- Getting started with JavaScript
-- Variables, assignment and comparison
+- Topic 1
+- Topic 2
-- Conditionals
+- Topic 3
-  - if/else, switch and ternary operator
-- Arrays and loops
-- Objects
+- Topic 4
 ---

 ## Topic 1